divio/aldryn-boilerplates/README.rst

 ------------

 .. note::
-    aldryn-boilerplates comes pre-installed on the Aldryn Platform
+    aldryn-boilerplates comes pre-installed on the Aldryn Platform and ``ALDRYN_BOILERPLATE_NAME`` is set automatically.

 ::